Castles and hiking trails in San Marino

 How to get in San Marino and other practical information

-San Marino truly is a beautiful country, and ideal for couple of days visit in summer time.
-We made a day trip from Rimini in early June 2018 and combined hiking and sightseeing.
+San Marino truly is a beautiful country, and ideal for a couple of days visit in the summer time.
+We made a day trip from Rimini in early June 2018, and combined hiking and sightseeing in San Marino.
 The amount of tourists was actually surprisingly low in June, for sure it’ll get more busy later in summer.
-We didn’t actually see anyone else on the hiking paths in the forest, besides the upper part that runs from Piazzalle Kennedy parking lot to the towers.
+We didn’t actually see anyone else on the hiking paths in the forest, besides on the upper part that runs from Piazzalle Kennedy parking lot to the towers.